omniV1/CST-321/Documentation/Topic4/memoryManagment.md

 #### 2. Binary and Hexadecimal Representation of Page Size
 - **Operation**: The selected page size is shown to the user in both binary and hexadecimal formats.
-- **Technical Approach**: The program employs bitwise operations to convert the page size to binary and utilizes format specifiers for hexadecimal.
+- **Technical Approach**: The program uses bitwise operations to convert the page size to binary and utilizes format specifiers for hexadecimal.
-- **Significance**: Demonstrating the page size in multiple formats provides insight into the data representation methods used within computer systems for memory management.
+- **Significance**: Demonstrating the page size in multiple formats provides the data representation methods used within computers for memory management.

 #### 3. Page Table Simulation
 - **Operation**: The program shows the functionality of a page table by mapping virtual addresses to physical addresses or indicating that data is "on disk."